ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Lab: Creating Associated Records

-Create the relationship between `Person` and `Place` by putting `has_many` and `belongs_to` in the appropriate models.
+Create the relationship between `Person` and `City` by putting `has_many` and `belongs_to` in the appropriate models.
 Don't forget your `inverse_of` options.
 Note that we've already created the migrations we needed at the beginning of this lesson.

-Test your associations by adding a person to a place through the `rails console`.
+Test your associations by adding a person to a city through the `rails console`.
 Inspect the data in `rails db`.
 Does it look as you'd expect?

-Now, try creating an association in the opposite direction: add a place to a different person and check your changes.
+Now, try creating an association in the opposite direction: add a city to a different person and check your changes.

 ## Resources